Old Abe State Trail: Jim Falls to County Highway O

 Colorful wildflowers grow in meadows along the trail.

 The trailhead at County Highway O is nicely furnished for bicyclists.
 There is a parking lot, self-registration station, covered picnic shelter, restrooms, bike racks, and information kiosk.
-Lake Wissota State Park is 2 miles west on County Highway O. To reach the trailhead by car from Wisconsin State Highway 178, take County Highway S east for 2 miles.
+Lake Wissota State Park is two miles west on County Highway O. To reach the trailhead by car from Wisconsin State Highway 178, take County Highway S east for two miles.
 The trailhead is located at the intersection of County Highways S and O.

 Map of trailheads and addresses along this section of the trail.

 Some literature indicates the Old Abe State Trail goes directly to Lake Wissota State Park.
 However, there doesn’t appear to be a trail from the trailhead at County Highway O to Lake Wissota State Park.
-Cyclists may travel the 2 miles on the county highway to reach the state park.
+Cyclists may travel the two miles on the county highway to reach the state park.
 Perhaps a spur trail to the park is planned in a future expansion.

 Trail last ridden and documented in July, 2020.